shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-frameworks/tk-framework-desktopserver.md

 ## How to get desktop integration running

 For these {% include product %} features to work, some supported desktop integration must be running.
-[This page](https://support.shotgunsoftware.com/entries/95402178) covers the various options for how
+[This page](https://developer.shotgridsoftware.com/c79f1656/) covers the various options for how
 {% include product %} can integrate with your desktop.
 The Websocket Server section covers the functionality that this framework provides.

 ### {% include product %} Desktop

-This framework is bundled with {% include product %} Desktop, which can be downloaded [here](https://support.shotgunsoftware.com/entries/95442748#Downloading%20Shotgun%20Desktop).
+This framework is bundled with {% include product %} Desktop, which can be downloaded [following these steps](https://developer.shotgridsoftware.com/d587be80/#installation-of-desktop).
 When {% include product %} Desktop is run it will automatically start up the websocket server.
 If you are already running {% include product %} Desktop then your setup process is complete.

 ### Configuring the server